MindSystemm/StringMixer/README.md

 ToDO List :

-- Add Special Character to encryptor/decryptor
+- Add Special Character to encryptor/decryptor (Partially Done)
 - Make a class generator to change order (why not use dnlib, list and random?)
 - Add a key system